Sudharshan-07/Linux/Interrupts-Part_2.md

 <br>

 #### Registering an IRQ Domain for an Interrupt Controller:
 Conceptually, each interrupt controller has a corresponding interrupt domain(irq_domain) defined in the interrupt controller driver.
-An interrupt controller driver creates and registers an irq_domain by calling one of the irq_domain_add_*() functions (each mapping method has a different allocator function, more on that later).
+An interrupt controller driver creates and registers an irq_domain by calling one of the irq_domain_add_*() functions (each mapping method has a different allocator function, more later on).
 The function will return a pointer to the irq_domain on success.
 The caller must provide the allocator function with an irq_domain_ops structure.

 In most cases, the irq_domain will begin empty without any mappings between hwirq and Linux IRQ numbers.
 Mappings are added to the irq_domain by calling irq_create_mapping() which accepts the irq_domain and a hwirq number as arguments.
-If a mapping for the hwirq doesn't already exist then it will allocate a new Linux irq_desc, associate it with the hwirq, and call the .map() callback so the driver can perform any required hardware setup.
+If a mapping for the hwirq doesn't already exist, it will allocate a new Linux irq_desc, associate it with the hwirq, and call the .map() callback so the driver can perform any required hardware setup.
 The irq_create_mapping() function must be called **at least once** before any call to irq_find_mapping(), else the descriptor will not be allocated.

 When an interrupt is received, the irq_find_mapping() function should be used to find the Linux IRQ number from the hwirq number.